HearyShen/IPMailAlert/README.md

 - `"mail"` shows the settings for alert mail.
   - `"sender"`: the **From** email address.
   - `"receivers"`: the **To** email addresses receiving the alert mail.
+- `"network"`: shows the settings for network.
+  - `"interface"`: the network interface of your host.
+This config term is specified for linux users. (default: `eth0`)

 ### 3.3  Run